Area’s worst natural disaster remembered on the 30th anniversary of the Josefina landslide and flood

 By Sylvan Hardy

-As they do every year, a small group gathered last week on the banks of the Paute River, near the town of Paute, to remember those killed 23 years ago in what has become known simply as the Josefina disaster, a giant landslide that blocked the Rio Paute.
+As they do every year, a small group will gather Wednesday on the banks of the Rio Paute, near the town of Paute, to remember those killed 30 years ago in what has become known simply as the Josefina Disaster, a giant landslide that blocked the Rio Paute.
 The blockage created what was, for a month, the largest lake in Ecuador, extending into the northeast suburbs of Cuenca.

 Although heavy rains contributed to the landslide, authorities later concluded that it was actually triggered by illegal gravel and sand mining at the base of the mountain.
-The collapse dumped more than 20 million cubic meters of earth into the Rio Paute canyon that connects Cuenca to Paute and Gualaceo, instantly killing 70 people.
+The collapse dumped more than 20 million cubic meters of earth into the Rio Paute canyon that connects Cuenca to Paute and Gualaceo, killing 70 people instantly.

 The landslide prompted new legislation in the Ecuadorian congress aimed at restricting and controlling mountain minding activities.
-For the first time, permits were required for above-ground mining in Ecuador.
+For the first time, permits were required for above-ground mining in the country.

 In the weeks following the landslide, the lake behind the dam grew to 15 miles in length and contained almost 300 million cubic meters of water.